 The archived recording and transcript are now available for this robust discussion about what the future of work might look like, especially for people who are blind or have low vision.

 The Power of Gratitude and Joy

-Join us for a live Q&A with Rebecca Alexander, an award-winning author, psychotherapist, group fitness instructor, disability advocate, and extreme athlete who is almost completely blind and deaf due to Usher Syndrome type III.
-Rebecca will share her perspective on strength, courage, gratitude, and joy, especially in these difficult times.
+During this live Q&A with Rebecca Alexander, an award-winning author, psychotherapist, group fitness instructor, disability advocate, and extreme athlete who is almost completely blind and deaf due to Usher Syndrome type III, Rebecca shared her perspective on resilience, gratitude, and joy, especially in these difficult times.

 Dinner and Music for a Historic Celebration